getredash/website/user-guide/integrations/zapier-integration.md

 2. Choose a trigger app - in this case, Redash (it won't be available to you unless you have received and opened the invitation)

 3. Choose a trigger - for now we have only "New Query Results" in there, this means the Zap will get triggered everytime a new line is added to the results set of your query.
+The free Zapier account supports checking for new results every 15 minute so you should schedule the query to refresh according to the frequency in Zapier.

-4. Connect your Redash account:
+4. Connect your Redash account to Zapier:

   4.1.
 Full domain of your Redash account (Something like: `https://app.redash.io/myorg/` or `https://redash.myorg.com/` (note the slash at the end))